Where do Toxins Come From?

 Why Are Toxins Important to You?

-In our opinion, both the health and weight loss industries concentrate on eating better and exercising as the go-to solutions which are backed up by the medical profession.
+In our opinion, both the health and weight loss industries concentrate on eating better and exercising as the go-to solutions.
+The medical professions back up that eating better and exercising as the only healthy activities as if toxins don't exist.

-Recently, I attended a local hospital’s leadership meeting wrestling with the concept of wellness.
-The were looking how to incorporate a wellness program into the hospital.
+Recently, I attended a local hospital's leadership meeting wrestling with the concept of wellness.
+They were looking at how to incorporate a wellness program into the hospital.
 I applaud their desire to try.
-But I do not agree with their outcome of ONLY using eat better and exercise programs.
-They did not understand the need to address toxicity levels as a part of the wellness puzzle.
+But I'm afraid I have to disagree.
+They did even consider understanding the need to address toxicity levels as a part of the wellness puzzle.

-To be sure, eating healthy and adding movement [exercise] to our lives are huge factors to living a healthier life, but they are not the only unhealthy concerns and therefore the only answers.
+To be sure, eating healthy and adding movement [exercise] to our lives are important factors to living a healthier life.
+Still, they are not the only health concerns and, therefore, the only answers.

 It is part of our mission to try and add the topic of human toxicity to the health and weight loss conversations.